Jump to a section:

 Getting older means experiencing new signals from your body.
 Constipation increases when people get older, particularly after the age of 652.

-The cause of constipation in elderly patients is often multifactorial and may include inactivity, inappropriate diet, depression and confusion, certain medications, and disorders which affect the nervous system of the bowels responsible for stimulating the bowel muscles.
+The causes of constipation in elderly patients is often multifactorial and may include inactivity, inappropriate diet, depression and confusion, certain medications, and disorders which affect the nervous system of the bowels responsible for stimulating the bowel muscles.
 And the bowel muscles are the ones which need to move the food through the digestive system1,3,4.

 Your body is changing

-As people get older, the digestion process slows down a bit because the aging bowel needs some more time to move the food through the digestive system, which could trigger constipation1.
+As people get older, the digestion process slows down a bit because the aging bowel needs some more time to move the food through the digestive system, which could trigger constipation1. especially in cases of chronic constipation or infrequent bowel movements.
+Additionally, conditions like irritable bowel syndrome can exacerbate these digestive challenges.
+Constipation in the elderly is a common concern, as the body's natural processes slow with age.

 Taking medication